Cheap alternatives to 0870 and 0845 calls Say no to 0870 and 0845

 Get your money back

-If you have to call an expensive phone number to make a complaint – maybe a product or service has a fault or the company concerned hasn't fulfilled its side of a contract – ask the company to refund the cost of any calls you've made.
+If you have to call an expensive phone number to make a complaint – perhaps because a product or service has a fault or the company concerned hasn't fulfilled its side of a contract – ask the company to refund the cost of any calls you've made.

 Contact your phone service provider too and ask it to suspend the disputed part of your bill until you can sort out the problem.